Alfresco/docs-alfresco/microsoft-outlook/2.4/install/index.md

 You can use one of the following operating systems:

-* Microsoft Windows 10 with latest updates
+* Microsoft Windows 10 with latest updates (only in combination with Microsoft Outlook 2016)
 * Microsoft Windows 8.1 with latest updates

 ### Software requirements

 You can use one of the following Outlook releases:

-* Microsoft Outlook for Office 365 (x86/x64) with latest updates
-* Microsoft Outlook 2019 (x86/x64)
 * Microsoft Outlook 2016 (x86/x64)
 * Microsoft Office 2013 (x86/x64)
 * [Visual Studio Tools for Office 4.0 Runtime](https://msdn.microsoft.com/en-us/library/ms178739.aspx){:target="_blank"}